Temporary Amendments to PTO Policy and Holiday Schedule

 Emergency Time Off

-Eligibility requirements for this emergency time off include the following:
+Eligibility requirements for Emergency Time Off include the following:

 - Depletion of all other available time off and leave options and balances

-To apply for Emergency Time Off, please review the detailed instructions in the Emergency Time Off Quick Guide [pdf].
+To apply for Emergency Time Off, please review the detailed instructions in the Emergency Time Off and COVID-19 Time Off Requests Quick Guide [pdf].